FBI agent Peter Strzok's texts with Lisa Page disparage Trump throughout campaign

 "Sessions for AG," Strzok texted, along with a profanity.
 Page replied, "Good god."

-Strzok was leading the investigation into Hillary Clinton's use of a private server while she was secretary of state.
-The texts sent between the two are dated between August 2015 and December 2016, the duration of the campaign, and they raise concerns about Strzok's impartiality and will likely prompt more questions about the investigation into Clinton's server.
+During the campaign, Strzok led the investigation into Hillary Clinton's use of a private server while she was secretary of state.
+The texts sent between Page and Strzok are dated between August 2015 and December 2016, the duration of the campaign.
+They raise concerns about Strzok's impartiality and will likely prompt more questions about the investigation into Clinton's server.

-Strzok was dismissed from Special Counsel Robert Mueller's team after he was suspected of sending the politically sensitive text messages.
+Strzok was dismissed from Special Counsel Robert Mueller's team in August, after he was suspected of sending the politically sensitive text messages.
 Strzok now works in the FBI's human resources department.
 Lisa Page, the other FBI agent involved in the text communications, had been working at the special counsel's office.
-She had completed her detail there before the office became aware of the allegations.
-Strzok now works in the FBI's human resources department.
+But she had completed her detail there before the office became aware of the allegations.
+The special counsel's office declined to comment on the texts.

-Page and Strzok also wrote messages disparaging House Speaker Paul Ryan, with Page expressing the hope that Ryan "fails and crashes in a blaze of glory" and Strzok responding that the GOP "needs to pull their head out of that *ss.
+Page's and Strzok's apparent political sympathies extended to Congress, too.
+They also wrote messages disparaging House Speaker Paul Ryan, with Page expressing the hope that Ryan "fails and crashes in a blaze of glory" and Strzok responding that the GOP "needs to pull their head out of that *ss.
 Shows no sign of occurring any time soon."